calliope-project/calliope/doc/user/tutorials_02_urban.rst

    :start-after: # supply-start
    :end-before: # supply-end

 The final supply technology is ``pv`` (solar photovoltaic power), which serves as an inflexible supply technology.
-It has a time-dependant resource availablity, loaded from file, a maximum area over which it can capture its reosurce (``resource_area_max``) and a requirement that all available resource must be used (``force_resource: True``).
+It has a time-dependant resource availablity, loaded from file, a maximum area over which it can capture its resource (``resource_area_max``) and a requirement that all available resource must be used (``force_resource: True``).
 This emulates the reality of solar technologies: once installed, their production matches the availability of solar energy.

 The efficiency of the DC to AC inverter (which occurs after conversion from resource to energy carrier) is considered in ``parasitic_eff`` and the ``resource_area_per_energy_cap`` gives a link between the installed area of solar panels to the installed capacity of those panels (i.e. kWp).